ConstanceCodingCamp/stockitup/README.md

-This app is one side to the start of a community business project I have been developing for three years.
+This app is one side to the start of a community business project I have been developing.
 This current phase "stock it up" list the business owners I have been networking, coaching, collaborating with and mentoring over the past ten years.
-These start-up/black-owned/minority business owner are the many reason I will never stop learning and being innovative.
+These start-up/black-owned/minority business owner are the many reason I will never stop learning and being innovative. *Stock API, will be updated with full app updates listed below.

 Updates to come: